Forward Primal-Dual Half-Forward Algorithm for Splitting Four Operators: Convergence Theory

-\end{enumerate} \end{rem} To conclude this section, we present the following result as a direct consequence of Theorem~\ref{teo:conve1} that provides an algorithm to solve Problem~\ref{pro:main} when $D=0$. \begin{cor} In the context of Problem~\ref{pro:main}, let $(x_0,u_0)\in \H\times \G$, let $(\sigma,\tau)\in \RPP^2$, assume that $\tau\rho >-1$, and consider the following recurrence
+for guaranteeing the weak convergence of FBHF proposed in \cite[Theorem~2.3]{BricenoDavis2018}.
+Additionally, FBHF reduces to Tseng’s splitting and FB when $D=0$ and $C=0$, respectively \cite[Remark~4]{BricenoDavis2018}. \end{enumerate} \end{rem} To conclude this section, we present the following result as a direct consequence of Theorem~\ref{teo:conve1} that provides an algorithm to solve Problem~\ref{pro:main} when $D=0$. { This algorithm combines PD and FBF, which is also a new result that integrates these two well-known methods}. \begin{cor} In the context of Problem~\ref{pro:main}, let $(x_0,u_0)\in \H\times \G$, let $(\sigma,\tau)\in \RPP^2$, assume that $\tau\rho >-1$, and consider the following recurrence

 Suppose that Then, $(x_n,u_n)\weak (x,u)\in \H\times \G$ such that $0 \in (A+C)x-L^*u$ and $0\in B^{-1}u+Lx$. \end{cor}